 Is Hair Loss Normal During Pregnancy?

-Small patches of hair loss are quite normal during pregnancy (2).
-Research studies state that nearly 40 to 50% of pregnant women suffer from hair loss, and the good thing is this is just a temporary phenomena.
+Small patches of hair loss are quite normal during pregnancy (1).
+Research states that nearly 40 to 50% of pregnant women suffer from hair loss, but the good thing is that this is just a temporary phenomenon.

-Hair may become drier because of the progesterone hormone that is released in high amounts during pregnancy.
-This can make the hair break and crack near the roots, mostly in the late pregnancy.
+Hair may become drier because of the progesteroneiXA female reproductive hormone that plays a vital role in menstruation, pregnancy, and breastfeeding. hormone that is released in high amounts during pregnancy.
+This can make the hair break and crack near the roots, mostly in the later stages of pregnancy.

-You may lose hair during pregnancy due to various reasons.
+Hair loss during pregnancy could be due to various reasons.
 But if the loss is unusual, you should check with your doctor to know the exact cause behind that.

 What Causes Hair Loss During Pregnancy?

-Don’t worry if your hair fall during pregnancy is more than what it was during normal times.
-Hormonal fluctuations and physical changes could be responsible for this and is usually a temporary phenomenon until the baby is born.
+Don’t worry if hair fall during pregnancy is more than what it was during normal times.
+Hormonal fluctuations and physical changes could be responsible for this.
+It is usually temporary and lasts until the baby is born.

-There could be other reasons for hair fall during pregnancy, such as:
+Other reasons for hair fall during pregnancy include:

 Your body needs more nutrition during pregnancy.
 The iron requirement is high.
-Insufficient intake could lead to hair loss (3).
-Also, shortage of protein, vitamins and minerals in the body can be the contributing factors.
+Insufficient intake could lead to iron deficiency anemia-induced hair loss (2).
+Also, a shortage of protein, prenatal vitamins, and minerals (such as zinc) in the body can be a contributing factor.
 Nausea and vomiting in the first trimester may result in poor nutrition.
-Moreover, intake of excess vitamins such as retinol form of vitamin A can also cause hair loss (4).
+Moreover, the intake of excess vitamins, such as the retinoliXA fat-soluble form of vitamin A naturally found in plant and animal-based foods, also available as a dietary supplement. form of vitamin A, can also cause hair loss (3).

-Some illnesses such as gestational diabetes and ringworm (a fungal infection) can cause hair loss.
-Also certain medications such as drugs to treat high blood pressure, depression and anxiety, increase the risk of hair fall.
+Some illnesses, such as gestational diabetes and ringworm (a fungal infection) can cause hair loss.
+Also, certain medications such as drugs to treat high blood pressure, depression, and anxiety, could increase the risk of hair fall.
 If you observe increased hair fall while on medication, update your doctor about it.

-Hair loss has a genetic background too- which means if your parents had the same problem, you too are likely to be affected.
-Medication and treatment could be helpful in tackling hair fall that has a genetic origin (6).
+Hair loss has a genetic background too, which means if your parents had the same problem, you too are likely to be affected.
+Medication and treatment could be helpful in tackling hair fall that has a genetic origin (5).

-Hypothyroidism is characterized by a decline in the production of thyroid hormone in the body and is common among women today.
-The thyroid hormone is responsible for maintaining the basal metabolic rate, digestive system, mental health and even the nails and hair.
-The deficiency of this hormone could cause hair fall (7).
+Thyroid disorders such as hypothyroidism is characterized by a decline in the production of thyroid hormone in the body and is common among women today.
+The thyroid hormone is responsible for maintaining the basal metabolic rate, digestive system, mental health, and even the nails and hair.
+The deficiency of this hormone could cause the hair to fall (6).

 PCOS is a hormonal imbalance that causes the ovaries to produce male hormones in excessive quantities.
-While most women affected by this condition experience increased hair growth, hair loss may also be noted around the scalp region (8).
+According to the US Centres for Disease Control and Prevention (CDC), PCOS affects 6% to 12% (approximately 5 million) of women of reproductive age in the US.
+While most women affected by this condition experience increased hair growth, hair loss may also be noted around the scalp region (7).

 Terminating the usage of birth control medications or any other birth control method can cause hair loss.
 You may also experience hair loss as a result of miscarriage, abortion, and stillbirth.

 Hair loss is not a medical emergency.
-But the underlying cause, such as nutritional deficiency or illness can be harmful.
+But the underlying cause, such as a nutrient deficiency or illness, can be harmful.
 You should consult an obstetrician if you find excessive hair shedding during pregnancy.
 But if it is not alarming, make a few changes to your routine and see.

 How To Control Hair Fall During Pregnancy?

-- Do not go for tight hairstyles such as a ponytail, cornrows, braids, hair weaves and hair rollers as they can pull and stress your hair, causing breakage.
+- Do not engage in hair styling practices such as tight hairstyles including ponytails, cornrows, braids, hair weaves, and hair rollers as they can result in hair pulling and stress and hair loss due to breakage.